jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 ### 38 Authorisation and responsibilities of enforcement officers
 (1) A local authority may authorise—to carry out all or any of the functions and powers as an enforcement officer under this Act.
   (a) any of its officers; or
-  (b) any of the officers of any other local authority, or of the new Ministry, or the Department of Conservation, or Maritime New Zealand, subject to such terms and conditions as to payment of salary and expenses and as to appointment of his or her duties as may be agreed upon between the relevant authorities—
+  (b) any of the officers of any other local authority, or the Ministry for Primary Industries, or the Department of Conservation, or Maritime New Zealand, subject to such terms and conditions as to payment of salary and expenses and as to appointment of his or her duties as may be agreed upon between the relevant authorities—
 (2) A local authority may authorise any person who is—to exercise or carry out all or any of the functions and powers of an enforcement officer under sections 327 and 328 (which relate to excessive noise).
   (a) the holder of a licence as a property guard issued under section 34 of the Private Security Personnel and Private Investigators Act 2010; or
   (b) employed by a person authorised under paragraph (a) and who is—
-    (i) the holder of a certificate of approval issued under section 40 of that Act; or (ii) a person in respect of whom permission granted under section 37 of that Act is in force— (3) The Minister of Conservation may authorise any officers of the Department of Conservation or of a local authority to exercise and carry out the functions and powers of an enforcement officer under this Act in relation to 1 or more of the following:
+    (i) the holder of a certificate of approval issued under section 40 of that Act; or (ii) a person in respect of whom permission granted under section 37 of that Act is in force— (3)
-  (a) compliance with a resource consent issued by that Minister under section 31A:
-  (b)
-  (c)
-(4) Any authorisation under subsection (3) to an officer of a local authority is subject to such terms and conditions as to payment of salary and expenses and as to appointment of his or her duties as may be agreed between the Minister and the local authority.
+(4)
 (5) The local authority or Minister shall supply every enforcement officer authorised under this section with a warrant, and that warrant shall clearly state the functions and powers that the person concerned has been authorised to exercise and carry out under this Act.
 (6) Every enforcement officer authorised under this section who exercises or purports to exercise any power conferred on him or her by this Act shall have with him or her, and shall produce if required to do so, his or her warrant and evidence of his or her identity.
 (7) Every enforcement officer who holds a warrant issued under this section shall, on the termination of his or her appointment as such, surrender the warrant to the local authority or Minister, as the case may be.